 Blood tests measure hCG directly in serum or plasma and come in two types:

-• Qualitative Blood Test: Confirms presence or absence of hCG.
+- Qualitative Blood Test: Confirms the presence or absence of hCG.

-• Quantitative Blood Test (Beta hCG): Measures exact levels of hCG to monitor pregnancy progression or diagnose potential issues.
+- Quantitative Blood Test (Beta hCG): Measures the exact level of hCG to help monitor pregnancy progression or evaluate certain clinical concerns.

 Sensitivity Comparison: Which Is The Most Accurate Pregnancy Test?

 Sensitivity plays a major role in determining how early pregnancy can be detected accurately.
-Here’s a comparison table showcasing common home pregnancy test brands alongside their sensitivity thresholds and average accuracy rates:
+Here’s a comparison table showing the general differences between common test types rather than relying on brand-specific claims that can vary by manufacturer and product version:

 User Factors Impacting Pregnancy Test Accuracy